 Access TAG resources here.

 As a point of departure, we acknowledge that adolescents are experts in their own lives and contexts.
-We engage deeply with TAG in different contexts in order to learn about the issues that are important to them and to understand how they want to participate in our research.
+We engage deeply with TAGs in different contexts in order to learn about the issues that are important to them and to understand how they want to participate in our research.
 We are committed to developing novel methods through which we can meaningfully involve adolescents in different parts of the research cycle.
 Since the start of the COVID-19 pandemic in March 2020, the TAG research team has been developing and testing methods for remote social media-based engagement with adolescents in South Africa and collecting data.

 Watch the video below summarising our work with TAG South Africa and TAG Kenya.